Slayer: Legacy

-Groups who cited Slayer among their major influences include Avenged Sevenfold, Bullet for My Valentine, Fear Factory, Machine Head, Children of Bodom, Slipknot, Gojira, Carnifex, Hatebreed, Cannibal Corpse, Pantera, Kreator, Sadistic Intent, Mayhem, Darkthrone, System of a Down, Lamb of God, Behemoth, Evile and Lacuna Coil.
-Steve Asheim, drummer for Deicide, declared that "there obviously would not have been a Deicide as we know it without the existence of Slayer."
-Sepultura guitarist Andreas Kisser affirmed that "without Slayer, Sepultura would never be possible."
-Weezer mentions them in the song "Heart Songs" from their 2008 self-titled "Red" album.
-The verse goes: "Iron Maiden, Judas Priest, and Slayer taught me how to shred..."
-Dave Grohl recalled, "Me and my friends, we just wanted to listen to fucking Slayer and take acid and smash stuff."

-The band's 1986 release Reign in Blood has been an influence to extreme and thrash metal bands since its release and is considered the record which set the bar for death metal.
-It had a significant influence on the genre leaders such as Death, Obituary, Cannibal Corpse, Morbid Angel and Napalm Death.
+In particular, the band's 1986 release Reign in Blood has been an influence to extreme and thrash metal bands since its release and is considered the record which set the bar for death metal.
+It had a significant influence on genre leaders such as Death, Obituary, Cannibal Corpse, Morbid Angel and Napalm Death.
 The album was hailed the "heaviest album of all time" by Kerrang!, a "genre-definer" by Stylus, and a "stone-cold classic upon its release" by AllMusic.
 In 2006, Reign in Blood was named the best metal album of the last 20 years by Metal Hammer.
 According to Nielsen SoundScan, Slayer sold 4,900,000 copies in the United States from 1991 to 2013.

-Controversy
+Other groups who cited Slayer among their major influences include Pantera, Testament, Kreator, Body Count, Children of Bodom, Mayhem, Darkthrone, Avenged Sevenfold, Bullet for My Valentine, Trivium, As I Lay Dying, All That Remains, System of a Down, Killswitch Engage, Slipknot, Machine Head, DevilDriver, Lamb of God, Gojira, Behemoth, Evile and Lacuna Coil.
+Dave Grohl recalled "Me and my friends, we just wanted to listen to fucking Slayer and take acid and smash stuff."